kagic/KE2/README.md

 3. Summarize any changes for future pull requests.

 ## Legal Disclaimer
 "Steven Universe" and all related characters and elements are trademarks of Cartoon Network.
-Past versions contained multiple soundtracks composed by "Aivi & Surasshu", as of April 20th, 2019, future versions of KAGIC will no longer contain these soundtracks out of respect to the composers.
+Past versions contained multiple soundtracks composed by "Aivi & Surasshu", as of April 20th, 2019, future versions of KAGIC will no longer contain these soundtracks.

 "The KAGIC Team" ("akrivus#1337", "taaffeite#1748", "Seartisian#8944", "Lattie#0575", "Tourmaline-Iris#8832", "Joel#0215") will not accept profit in the distribution of "KAGIC" and its source code and derivatives.